platformsh/platformsh-docs/overview/platform-environments.rst

 Branches
 ^^^^^^^^

+The Platform.sh ``master`` branch is used for the live/production environment in your project.
+Any other environment in the interface with have an equivalent branch in Git.

 Any branches that are created with the Platform.sh user interface or the platform CLI tool become child environments.
 These are used for development, staging, and testing.